 How to make an introduction video?

-Take a few minutes to plan an interesting, professional, and memorable video (1-3 minutes) to let potential students know why they should choose you!
+Take a few minutes to plan an interesting, professional, and memorable video (1 to 4 minutes) to let potential students know why they should choose you!

 Step 1: Watch some Good Examples